-An important difference between the old (0.2.x) and new (0.3.x and 3.x.x) versions of MRtrix is a change to the Spherical Harmonic (SH) basis functions.
-This change has important consequences for data that may be used interchangeably between the two versions.
+An important change between the old and new versions of MRtrix is a modification to the Spherical Harmonic (SH) basis functions.
+This change has important consequences in terms of data that were generated prior to the user changing to the new version, or any data that may be used interchangeably between the two versions.

 For Spherical Deconvolution (SD) as implemented in MRtrix, processing is done in the Spherical Harmonic (SH) basis; this mathematical formulation provides a smooth representation of data distributed on the sphere.
 When we do SD, the resulting Fibre Orientation Distributions (FODs) are written to an image.
 These FOD images contain coefficients in this SH basis, that when interpreted correctly, produce the FOD butterflies we all know and love.
 If you’ve ever looked at the raw image volumes from an FOD image, you’ll know that all but the first one are basically not interpretable.

 Here’s where it gets tricky.
 In all previous versions of MRtrix, there was a ‘bug’ in the SH basis functions.
 Mathematically, the basis was ‘non-orthonormal’; you don’t necessarily need to know what this means, just appreciate that the formulation of this mathematical basis was not optimal.